-The Old Aberdeen campus is the historic heart of the university with state-of-the-art facilities for learning, research and recreation.
+The Old Aberdeen Campus is the historic heart of the university with state-of-the-art facilities for learning, research and recreation.
 The schools incorporating the Arts and Social Sciences and Physical Sciences are based here.

 The Olympic standard Aberdeen Sports Village and Aquatics Centre is also situated here.
 It is the premier sports facility in the North East of Scotland, and is open to students, staff and the public, with facilities for athletics, football, swimming, hockey, squash, martial arts and boxing.
-It has an international-standard diving pool with platforms of up to 10 metres.
+It has an international-standard diving pool with platforms up to 10 metres.

-It is also home to The Hub (students’ union building), which is a modern three floor development full of places to eat, drink, shop and socialise, as well as student information and support services at the InfoHub.
+It is also home to The Hub (students’ union building), which is a modern three-floor development full of places to eat, drink, shop and socialise, as well as student information and support services at the InfoHub.

-The Foresterhill campus provides for the provision of high quality health services, education and research.
+The Foresterhill Campus provides for the provision of high quality health services, education and research.
 It is jointly owned by NHS Grampian and the University of Aberdeen.

 The university is ranked in the top ten for Theology and Religious Studies in the Complete University Guide 2023.